‘Before Us Is the Land of Promise’

 But like Lincoln, Garfield not only stood for what was right, he was able to eloquently put his beliefs into words.
 Here, we share his impassioned speech given to Congress in February of 1866 as the U.S. decided how best to help the millions of Americans who had been freed from slavery.

 Garfield invokes “a lesson from the dealing of God with the Jewish nation.”
 Like the newly freed Israelites in the Holy Land, he saw, “Before us is the land of promise, the land of hope, the land of peace, filled with possibilities of greatness and glory too vast for the grasp of the imagination.
 Are we worthy to enter it?”
 And in conclusion, this fine American also longed for “an everlasting covenant of peace and blessing…Amen.”
-After you read President Garfield’s profound speech, test your knowledge on more bonds between the United States and Israel.
+After you read President Garfield’s profound speech, test your knowledge on more American leaders who have stood for the Jewish people.

 In the very crisis of our fate God brought us face to face with the alarming truth that we must lose our own freedom or grant it to the slave.
 In the extremity of our distress we called upon the black man to help us save the Republic, and amid the very thunder of battle we made a covenant with him, sealed both with his blood and ours, and witnessed by Jehovah, that when the nation was redeemed he should be free and share with us the glories and blessings of freedom.
 In the solemn words of the great proclamation of emancipation, we not only declared the slaves forever free, but we pledged the faith of the nation “to maintain their freedom,” mark the words, “to maintain their freedom.”
 The omniscient witness will appear in judgment against us if we do not fulfill that covenant.
 Have we done it?
 Have we given freedom to the black man?
 What is freedom?
 Is it a mere negation, the bare privilege of not being chained, bought and sold, branded and scourged?
 If this be all, then freedom is a bitter mockery, a cruel delusion, and it may well be questioned whether slavery were not better.